IJanicka/IJanicka.github.io/organisation.md

 *Name*
 [webpage](https://www.bloomsbury.com/uk/theorizing-contemporary-anarchism-9781474276191/)

-**Co-organizer of an international conference in environmental philosophy**<br>
+**Co-organizer of an international conference in environmental humanities**<br>
-“Earth Sensations: Affects, Sensibilities and Attachments in an Era of Climate Change” (with Tobias Skiveren), keynotes: Jane Bennett, Alexis Shotwell, Nicole Seymour; AIAS, Denmark, 13-14 October 2022 (funded by the Carlsberg Foundation, Aarhus Institute of Advanced Studies & Aarhus University
+*Earth Sensations: Affects, Sensibilities and Attachments in an Era of Climate Change* (with Tobias Skiveren), keynotes: Jane Bennett, Alexis Shotwell, Nicole Seymour; AIAS, Denmark, 13-14 October 2022 (funded by the Carlsberg Foundation, Aarhus Institute of Advanced Studies & Aarhus University)

 **Co-organizer of an international conference in contemporary French philosophy (organising committee)**<br>
-13th Annual Deleuze & Guattari Conference: “Territorialities, Exterritorialities, Non-Territorialities”, keynotes: Etienne Balibar, Barbara Glowczewski and Eric Alliez, The Czech Academy of Sciences, Prague, 5-7 July 2021 (online with almost 200 speakers)
+13th Annual Deleuze & Guattari Conference: *Territorialities, Exterritorialities, Non-Territorialities*, keynotes: Etienne Balibar, Barbara Glowczewski and Eric Alliez, The Czech Academy of Sciences, Prague, 5-7 July 2021 (online with almost 200 speakers)

 **Co-organizer of a workshop on interdisciplinary research**<br>
-“The Role of Research in Modern Society: Driven by Mission or by Curiosity?” (with Peter Andersen), Aarhus Institute of Advanced Studies, Aarhus University, Denmark, 24-25 June 2021
+“The Role of Research in Modern Society: Driven by Mission or by Curiosity?” (with Peter Andersen), Aarhus Institute of Advanced Studies, Aarhus University, Denmark, 24-25 June 2021.

+**Co-organizer for interdisciplinary workshop in French and German philosophy**<br>
+“Accueil, hospitalité, espace(s) politiques.
+Atelier transversal franco-allemand” [Welcoming, hospitality, political spaces.
+French-German interdisciplinary workshop] (with Claire Mélot and Sara Minelli), Centre Marc Bloch, Berlin, Germany, 25th October 2019.

+**Principal organizer for focus group (academic and non-academic) on speculative design** <br>
+*Speculative Design and its Wider Application*, Institute of Advanced Study, University of Warwick, UK, 14 May 2019.
+Co-organizer for interdisciplinary workshop in design 2019 	“Designing Fictions: A Philosophical and Architectural Perspectives on Speculative Practices” (with Krzysztof Nawratek), School of Architecture, University of Sheffield, UK, February 18.
+Principal organizer for international conference in posthumanism 2016	“Nonhumans and Politics.
+International Conference on Non-Anthropocentric Perspectives on Politics” Hosted and funded by Forschungsinstitut für Philosophie Hannover, Germany (secured funding: € 3,000), January 22–23.
+Co-organizer for international workshop in social movements 2015 	“Anarchism and Technê.
+Techniques and Technologies of Transformative Practices” Institut für Protest- und Bewegungsforschung [Research Institute for Protest and Social Movements] (with Almut Woller), Zentrum für Technik und Wissenschaft, Technische Universität Berlin, Germany, July 12.